Up to 60% off sofas & mattresses — limited‑time deals.

 Support (test) Excellent Very good

-Pressure relief (test) Good (better for back than deep side sink) Very good (more cushion up top)
+Pressure relief (test) Good for back sleeping; firmer on the side Very good with extra surface cushion

-Motion isolation (test) Fair-to-good Fair
+Motion isolation (test) Fair to good Fair

 Responsiveness (test) Excellent Excellent

-Edge support (test) Very good Good-to-very good
+Edge support (test) Very good Good to very good

 Durability (materials + build) Excellent Excellent